kintail/input-widget/README.md

         ]
 ```

+`InputWidget.lineEdit` takes a `String` value to display and produces a new
+`String` message whenever the text is edited. `InputWidget.comboBox` takes a
+list of values to populate a combo box with, as well as the value to display as
+currently selected, and produces a message with the newly-selected value
-Note how `Html.map` is used to convert (tag) the 'new value' messages produced
+whenever the selection changes.
+Note how `Html.map` is used to convert (tag) the
-by each widget into a proper `Msg` value.
+'new value' messages produced by each widget into a proper `Msg` value.

 Finally, wrap everything up with `beginnerProgram`: